jraps20/jrap-AzureVerticalScaling/README.md

    - Run books
       - Scale App Service Plans Down
 	  - Scale App Service Plans Up
+	  - Utility-DeleteAllVariables (included to assist with testing, it removes all variables in the Automation Account, **use with care**)
    - Modules (dependencies on scripts)
       - Az.Accounts
       - Az.Resources